isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void test_fn_bad(derived_1* d1, derived_2* d2)
     {
-        // When the derived object's bases do not contain virtual members, the layout is defined by order of appearance.
+        // When the derived object's bases do not contain virtual members the layout is defined by order of appearance.
         {
             void* v1 = d1;
             void* v2 = static_cast<base_2*>(d1); // cast to base_2 must be explicitly cast.
             // ...
         }

-        // Objects with virtual members supercede the order of appearance, so the upcast to base_3 can be implicit.
+        // Objects with virtual members supercede the order of appearance so the upcast to base_3 can be implicit.
         {
             void* v1 = static_cast<base_1*>(d2); // cast to base_1 must be explicitly cast.
             void* v2 = d2;